harshvardhan/nodejs_api/README.md

-# Node.js API Starter Kit
+# School Project - Node.js API - Starter Kit

 This Rest API is made with Express.js framework.
-This project works in context of a school where teachers and students are the users and there are few admin tasks thata can be performed using the APIs.
+This project works in context of a school where teachers and students are the users and there are few admin tasks that can be performed using the APIs.
 This set of APIs allow to do some admin related tasks like following:
 * Create User with a HTML form.
 * Get all users or a user by email id.
 * Associate a student with teacher.
-* Mark a student suspended for a teacher.
+* Mark a student suspended.
-* Find Common students for given set of techers.
+* Find Common students for given set of teachers.
-* Send notifications to students of the given teachers and students mentioned with @ annotation in the message string.
+* Get list of students of the given teacher and students mentioned with @ annotation in the message string for sending notifications.

 ## APIs
 * user_create - This API creats a user in the system.
 A form can also be used in enter users from /form.html.